devmattrick/Mine-In-Unity/README.md

 - Craig Perko for some good tutorials on making this :)
 - imjake9 for the Minecraft player model
 - Unity for their awesome engine!
+- Heikki Törmälä for his SimplexNoise script used in world geneation